bridge-core/plugins/plugins/SimplyJson/README.md

 ### How to use auto completions
 The auto completions are used in custom components.
 Here is a list:
-* $general.ores //This has a list of ores.
-Will add more in the future
+* $general.ores #This has a list of ores.
+Will add more in the future.
-* $upcraft.difficulty //This is different difficulties.
+* $upcraft.difficulty #This is different difficulties.
 Use this in any way you want.